dragonked2/or0toshell/README.md

   Overcome standard file upload restrictions and server blocks using advanced PHP file handling techniques.
 This feature allows you to upload files even when conventional methods are blocked.

 - **Bypass Server Blocks:**
-  Test server defenses by working around common limitations imposed on uploads and command executions. or0toshell is engineered to work around these obstacles (only in authorized testing scenarios).
+  Test server defenses by working around common limitations imposed on uploads and command executions.
+Orochi Shell V2.3 is engineered to work around these obstacles (only in authorized testing scenarios).

 - **Dark/Light Theme Toggle:**
   Switch seamlessly between dark and light modes for optimal readability in any environment.